Welcome to Coki Bijoux Jewelry and Design!

 Our goal is to create quality and unique pieces with exceptional customer service.

-This extraordinary line features unique, handmade jewelry created by local artisan, Coki Reardon.
-Coki, a lifelong Kansas Citian, moved to Paris in the early nineties and spent much of her time there as an apprentice in metalsmithing and jewelry making.
-Upon returning to the States, she brought her craft and French-inspired designs back to her hometown, setting up shop in the historic KC Crossroads Art District.
+This extraordinary line features unique, handmade jewelry designed by local artisan, Coki Reardon.
+Coki, a lifelong Kansas Citian, moved to Paris in the early nineties and focused much of her time there as an apprentice in metalsmithing and jewelry making.
+Upon returning to the States, she brought her craft and French-inspired designs back to her hometown.
+In 2015, she teamed up with her long time friend Karen Burton and together they set up shop in the historic KC Crossroads Art District.

 Since their inception, Coki Bijoux has received tremendous support from the Kansas City community and has been featured in multiple West 18th Street Fashion Shows.
-You can find Coki and her exceptional team in the new 18th Street Alley Shops, a quaint shopping area on the west side of the Bauer building at 115 West 18th Street, Kansas City, MO.
+You can find Coki and Karen and their exceptional team in the new 18th Street Alley Shops, a quaint shopping area on the west side of the Bauer building at 115 West 18th Street, Kansas City, MO.

 Come visit us for a little taste of Paris…right here in the heart of Kansas City.